scala/make-release-notes/hand-written.md

 corner cases and inconsistencies.
 As a result, the inferred type of a `val` or `lazy val` may change.

+In particular, `implicit val`s that didn't need explicitly declared types before may need them now.
+(This is always good practice anyway.)

 You can get the old behavior with `-Xsource:2.11`.
 This may be useful for testing whether these changes are responsible if your code fails to compile.